 With the continued success of DevOps and Infrastructure as Code(IaC) conversions, it's no wonder that IT teams across the world are adopting these new practices.

 Ready to get started?
 The first DevOps best practice you need to know is the separation of application and operations repositories.
 Avoid common pitfalls by using Bitovi's recommended DevOps practices.
 You'll learn what an OpsRepo is and why and how to separate your application and operation logic into their own repositories.

 What Happens Without Best Practices?

-When your DevOps team doesn't invest in proper operation management practices, you end up with slow, unaware infrastructure provisioning, redundant resources eating up infrastructure budget, and a critical failure point where all the knowledge of the infrastructure and its configuration is held by a just one or two people.
+When your DevOps team doesn't invest in proper operation management practices, you end up with slow, unaware infrastructure provisioning, redundant resources eating up infrastructure budget, and a critical failure point where all the knowledge of the infrastructure and its configuration is held by just one or two people.

-But managing application infrastructure can be frustrating and prone to error.
+Managing application infrastructure can be frustrating and prone to error.
 Configuration, builds, tagging and deployments are just a few of the many vectors SREs need to consider to create successful CI/CD pipelines.

 And if these resources are handled through logging on to a server or clicking buttons on a cloud console, aka ClickOps, the complexity of configuration management and the likelihood for error grows.